Board of Directors

 Phil Straus

 Phil Straus joined Mother Jones’ board in 2006 and chaired the board for 12 years until 2020.
 He served for 10 years on the board of the Center for Defense Information and is still fighting to control the Pentagon’s budget.
 He holds degrees in psychology and engineering and went back to school in mathematics.
-He is spending his retirement photographing, performing improv theater, cooking, playing go and court tennis, and babysitting his three grandchildren.
+He is spending his retirement photographing, performing improv theater, cooking, playing go and court tennis, and babysitting his four grandchildren.
 He and his wife, Margaret, have lived in Philadelphia for more than 30 years.
 Luckily, their two children and grandchildren live nearby.

 Ekow Yankah